 With older kernel versions, you should expect to see more vulnerabilities in the Vigiles report.
 In general, we recommend that our customers use a recent Long Term Support (LTS) version of the Linux kernel.
 Because security fixes get backported by LTS kernel maintainers, using a recent LTS version of the Linux kernel will allow you to leverage those backports in your BSP/product.

-A product manifest is the inventory of your product’s software components and the versions in your design, loaded into Vigiles for security monitoring.
+An SBOM (Software Bill of Materials) or product manifest is the inventory of your product’s software components and the versions in your design loaded into Vigiles for security monitoring.

-Do I need to manually load my product manifest each time a report is generated?
+Do I need to manually load my SBOM each time a report is generated?

-Vigiles does not require you to upload the product manifest each time it is run.
-In a typical Yocto build environment, the Vigiles Yocto layer will extract the manifest from your source code.
+Vigiles does not require you to upload the SBOM each time it is run.
+In a typical Yocto build environment, the Vigiles Yocto layer will extract the SBOM from your source code.

 How are Vigiles results presented?
 Are the reports exportable (json/xml) for integration into company-wide issue trackers?